ryansupak2/poliana-lego-scarface/docs/instructions.md

 * All Pawns start in their Color-corresponding Jail.
 * Each Pawn must "Break Out of Jail" by rolling exactly [6] on a single Die.
 * Each Break Out advances that Pawn to "Square 0" just outside their Jail.
+Only on the next Turn, can that Pawn advance any further.
+(This is true, even if there is still a single Die throw to use).
-* Eacg Pawn must travel counterclockwise down the Hallway.
+* Each Pawn must travel counterclockwise down the Hallway.
 * Optionally, any Pawn may travel over any Catwalk (and not just the one on their side of the Board) as they advance.
 * At the "Square 9" corresponding to Team Color, each Pawn advamces to their Team's Stairway.
 * To reach Exit from the Stairway, the exact amoubt to reach the Exit Space (and no more) must be rolled on a simgle Die.